1bobmaster2/theColony/README.md

 # theColony
-repo for my itch io unity project. currently its an unfinished version. https://newdeveloperandprogamer.itch.io/the-colony
+repo for my itch io unity project. currently its playable and working but im still expanding on it https://newdeveloperandprogamer.itch.io/the-colony